ICRAR/daliuge/docs/dataflow.rst

   **Physical Graph**.
-While the former provides a higher level of computation abstraction in a resource-independent manner, the latter represents the actual execution plan consisting of inter-connected DROPs mapped onto a given set of hardware resources in order to meet performance requirements while minimising some defined cost (e.g. power consumption).
+While the former provides a higher level of computation abstraction in a resource-independent manner, the latter represents the actual execution plan consisting of inter-connected DROPs mapped onto a given set of hardware resources in order to meet performance requirements at minimum cost (e.g. power consumption).

 * We introduced a small number of control flow graph nodes at the logical level such as *Scatter*, *Gather*, *GroupBy*, *Loop*, etc. These additional control